Pregnant woman hospitalized after ceiling collapses inside Dorchester apartment building

 She was transported to an area hospital.

-The sister of the victim says she is 25 years old and pregnant but that she is expected to be OK.
+Family members of the victim told 7NEWS that she is 25 years old and pregnant but that she is expected to be OK.

+The victim’s mother, Ayanna O’Brien, said that they have been dealing with a leaky roof for about a year and that the ceiling fell on her pregnant daughter when she went into the kitchen.

+“There was a loud bang.
+My daughter got up to see what it was and when she went in there, another section of the ceiling collapsed on her,” O’Brien said.

 Police say the roof and building are in stable condition.